-To test if the router is actually receiving packets try pinging or running traceroute to the IP address of eth0.
+To test if the router is actually receiving packets try pinging or running traceroute to the IP address of eth0 (which is connected to the firewall in the assignment topology).
 The sr should print out that it received a packet.
 What type of packet do you think this is?

 What should your router do on receipt of an ARP request packet?